marcoantonioni/daffy/daffydoc/docs/Cloud-Paks/Business-Automation.md

 5) Get the Zen Key API from the CPD console
 !!! important
-	Before the Zen API Key can be generated, you must map the **Map LDAP groups to Roles** from above and then via Browser, logon to the Cloud Pak Decisions Desktop once.
+	Before the Zen API Key can be generated, you must **Map LDAP groups to Roles** from above and then via Browser, logon to the Cloud Pak Decisions Desktop once.

 ???
 Info "Screenshot"
     <img src='../../images/cloudpaks/cp4ba/decisions/DecisionsRuleDesignerStep5.jpg'   align="top"  style = "float">